 The double-strength formulation assists horses reverse the osteoporosis faster.

 We have also provided a range of feeding rates.
 This is to enable owners to feed according to their horse’s individual situation.
 For example, some ponies weigh 150kg and some 400kg.
 The smaller ponies would be fed the lower amount.
 Young horses and ponies and pregnant mares need more calcium than other horses – so they should be fed the higher end of the range.
 There are also differences in the types and amounts of oxalate pastures that horses graze – and some are hand-fed and others are not.
 And there are differences in how long horses have been on oxalate-pastures and how much oxalate is in the grass (this varies with season, rainfall, fertiliser etc. and even between paddocks).
 Again, by providing a range of dose rates, you can adjust the amount fed according to your situation.
 If you have been using the original Bone Formula with success, for example feeding 50g per day, you should have the same effect feeding 25g of the new Bone Formula Forte.

 WHY CAN’T THE ENTIRE CALCIUM CONTENT OF A SUPPLEMENT BE CHELATED?

 Horses don’t need that much chelated calcium and it would be wasteful and expensive.
 And we wouldn’t be able to include the trace elements if we just provided calcium.
 Also horses need some inorganic calcium to bind to the oxalates in the gut.
 This stops the oxalates from being absorbed into the blood and damaging the kidneys.
-Also, when inorganic calcium binds to oxalates in the gut, it prevents magnesium from being grabbed by the oxalates.

 The really important thing to keep in mind is that we are not endeavouring to perfectly balance the mineral content of the entire diet – we are just attending to the oxalate problem and supplying trace elements.